gitmohamed/quicktarot/README.md

 # Quick Tarot

-Random tarot card drawing application made with NodeJS and vanilla JavaScript.
+Random tarot card drawing application made with NodeJS and vanilla JavaScript hosted to Netlify using a serverless setup.
 Made as a simple way to draw sets of randomized cards quickly.
-Made by combining the Tarot Car API with the original Rider-Waite Smith cards made available by Luciella Scarlett.
+This repo combines the Tarot Car API with the original Rider-Waite Smith cards made available by Luciella Scarlett.

 ---